 The student-athlete will be suspended for 75% of the current (or next sport if out of season) sports season competition dates, or to be extended into the successive season if the entire suspension is not served within the season during which the offense occurs.
 The student-athlete will be expected to practice with the team during this suspension.
 A student meeting with Student Services personnel is required.
-Also an Alcohol, Tobacco and Other Drug Assessment, recognized by Sun Prairie High School, must be completed in addition to the 75% suspension.
+Also an Alcohol, Tobacco and Other Drug Assessment, recognized by the Sun Prairie Area School District, must be completed in addition to the 75% suspension.
 Proof or certificate of completion of this assessment and follow-up recommendations (if applicable) must be presented to the Student Services personnel or Activities Director.